hellowyousuf/computational_text_analysis/README.md

 # computational_text_analysis
- This is a graduate course for non-engineering students interested in computational text analysis
+ Codes and data for computational text analysis used in a graduate course for non-engineering students.